What Are the Agile Best Practices for High-Performing Teams?

-Unlike manufacturing, knowledge work is practically invisible so it's very hard to keep track and measure the effectiveness of your process.
+Unlike manufacturing, knowledge work is practically invisible, so it's very hard to keep track and measure your process's effectiveness.
 That's why simply visualizing your work stages and items will enable you to react faster to emerging issues and improve the collaboration between your team members.

 To do this in practice, you can use Kanban boards.
-There, a good practice is to apply the lean management technique "value stream mapping" to see at a glance how your team delivers customer value.
+A good practice is to apply the lean management technique "value stream mapping" to see how your team delivers customer value.
 With this information in mind, you can start optimizing your workflow by removing wasteful activities, re-structuring your board based on customer needs, spotting and alleviating bottlenecks, etc.

-Another great thing about visualization and specifically Kanban boards is that you can apply them across the entire company - from the management of multiple projects to multiple team's workflows.
-This will allow you to bring transparency at scale which is one of the main themes when building an Agile organization.
+Another great thing about visualization, and specifically Kanban boards, is that you can apply them across the entire company - from the management of multiple projects to multiple team's workflows.
+This will allow you to bring transparency at scale, one of the main themes when building an Agile organization.

-Moreover, by connecting all of these boards together, you will create an organizational structure where every layer constantly feeds with information the one above it or vice versa.
+Moreover, by connecting all of these boards, you will create an organizational structure where every layer regularly feeds with information the one above it or vice versa.
 As a result, whenever any emerging and unexpected changes occur, you will have the management system in place to take any necessary actions as soon as possible.

 WIP stands for Work In Progress and is one of the essential measures in the Agile world.
 It represents work that has been started but not finished yet, which means that it has not accumulated any outcomes.
 Therefore, having a lot of work in progress is a waste.

-That's why, a useful Agile practice that comes from Kanban, is to limit WIP in order to reduce waste but also speed up the flow of the process.
+That's why a useful Agile practice that comes from Kanban is to limit WIP to reduce waste and speed up the flow of the process.
 Applying this is extremely important in a knowledge work environment because it prevents context switching and enables team members to focus on finishing work instead of always starting a new one.

 An excellent tool for managing queues is the application of WIP limits.
-You can restrict how many items can enter a waiting stage in the process in order to form a pull system in your process where a task is started only when there is capacity available.
+You can restrict how many items can enter a waiting stage to form a pull system in your process where a task is started only when there is capacity available.
 As a result, this will lay the foundations of a stable and predictable value delivery process.

-Working on small batches is another important Agile practice when executing projects.
+Working on small batches is another critical Agile practice when executing projects.

 In fact, this is what enables the concept of frequent and continuous delivery in Agile project management.
 Reducing batch sizes also helps teams decrease the possibility of having many work items linger in the work process for too long.
 This facilitates flow and enables timely customer delivery of what has been promised.

-As a rule of thumb, you should be aware that a very small batch size which doesn't produce value is also not preferable.
-The idea here is to find the sweet spot and determine what is the smallest possible work item that can be successfully released for customer examination.
+As a rule of thumb, you should be aware that a very small batch size that doesn't produce value is also not preferable.
+The idea here is to find the sweet spot and determine what the smallest possible work item that can be successfully released for customer examination is.

 The final section consists of Agile practices for monitoring projects.
 This point is an integral piece of the puzzle where Agile teams sync progress and seek continuous improvement.

-Some of the best Agile monitoring practices can be summarized below:
+Some of the best Agile monitoring practices are summarized below:

 Let’s add more detail to each one of these practices.

-One of the most common Agile practices is to daily sync progress on projects with other members of the team.
-This usually happens as a result of the daily stand-up meeting where the entire team stands in front of a physical or digital Kanban board and engages in discussions about everything that has transpired since the last meeting.
+One of the most common Agile practices is to daily sync progress on projects with other team members.
+This usually happens due to the daily stand-up meeting where the entire team stands in front of a physical or digital Kanban board (Kanban software) and engages in discussions about everything that has transpired since the last meeting.

-The main objective here is for everybody to give a quick status update so there is a mutual awareness of who's working on what and how the team is tracking against the plan.
-Furthermore, it is important for team members to escalate any impediments to their flow in this meeting so any necessary could be undertaken as fast as possible.
+The main objective here is for everybody to give a quick status update, so there is a mutual awareness of who's working on what and how the team is tracking against the plan.
+Furthermore, team members might need to escalate impediments to their flow in this meeting so necessary actions could be undertaken as fast as possible.

 As a rule of thumb, you should keep the daily stand-up on point and below 15 minutes.
-Try not to turn it into an extensive status report or engage in lengthy discussions about emerging issues with your team members.
+Try not to turn it into an extensive status report or engage in lengthy discussions about emerging issues.

-The idea here is that you sync progress as quickly as possible and return back to your work.
-In case some of your team members have an issue, they should take the discussion with a senior colleague privately, outside the meeting.
+The idea here is that you sync progress as quickly as possible and return to your work.
+In case some of your team members have an issue, they should discuss it with a senior colleague privately outside the meeting.

-Flow is the pinnacle to a stable process and predictable project delivery, so measuring flow metrics is another Agile best practice.
+Flow is the pinnacle to a stable process and predictable project delivery, so measuring flow metrics in Agile is another best practice.

 Some of the most important flow metrics to track are WIP, cycle time, and throughput.
 Together, they will allow you to determine what can be done in the process and how long it will take, so you can better match demand with existing capabilities.